Facebook

 (4,0,0)

-Students will develop skills to interpret the natural environment, through the application of the principles and concepts of ecology, the identification of flora and fauna, and the interpretation of local ecosystems.
-Contemporary stewardship issues facing Southwest British Columbia will be highlighted.
-The importance of indigenous knowledge and perspectives along with concepts of habitat protection and biodiversity for the future of the tourism and outdoor recreation industry will be emphasised through local and global case studies.
+Students develop skills to interpret the natural environment of Southwest British Columbia through the application of the principles and concepts of ecology, the identification of flora and fauna, and the interpretation of local ecosystems.
+A key goal of the course is to increase your awareness, appreciation and curiosity about nature in the field so that your outdoor leadership and guiding skills are enhanced.
+Contemporary stewardship issues including habitat protection and biodiversity facing Southwest British Columbia are highlighted.
+The importance of Indigenous knowledge and perspectives is embedded throughout the course content.

 Course Outlines